-The following sections present test cases for this methodology at two different bottlenecks located in Dallas, Texas.
-The test cases have both been improved to relieve a bottleneck, and before/after data was available.
-The first case study is a location along the congested IH635 LBJ Freeway in
+The following section presents a test case for this methodology at a bottleneck located in Dallas, Texas.
+The case study is a location along the congested IH635 LBJ Freeway in Dallas, Texas.

-Dallas, Texas.
 The specific location is eastbound LBJ at the US75 Central Expressway interchange.
 Before conditions included four mainlanes, with a one-lane merge from Hillcrest, followed by a single-lane diverge to Coit, then followed by a one-lane exit to southbound US75 with a lane drop.
 Through the interchange, there is a left-side diverge to northbound US75 and then an entrance from northbound US75 with a lane addition, leaving four mainlanes heading east out of the interchange.
 The bottleneck improvement is shown in Figure 7.